OscarGodson/EpicEditor/README.md

 EpicEditor allows for all kinds of customization.
 For simple drop-in-and-go support see the quick start right below, otherwise checkout the full API.

 ####Quick Start
-EpicEditor is easy to implement simply clone the repo and then it only needs an element to add the editor to and then you call `load()` when you're ready.
+EpicEditor is easy to implement.
+Simply clone the repo, provide a container and call `load()` when you're ready.

 #####Step 1: Clone the repo